The Peanut Gallery Reviews Judas and the Black Messiah

 The story centers on Fred Hampton (Daniel Kaluuya), the Chairman of the Illinois Black Panther Party during the late 1960s.
 More specifically, it offers a thorough examination of how his downfall was orchestrated by the FBI and their informant, William O’Neal (Lakeith Stanfield).

 The film moves with incredible pace throughout the entirety of its 126-minute runtime.
 It maintains its intensity from start to finish without sacrificing a drop of honesty in its execution.
-Shaka King and Will Berson’s screenplay is ripe with so much insight into the motivations and struggles (both individually and collectively) of the two lead characters that the momentum continues to build even during the slower segments.
+Shaka King and Will Berson’s screenplay is ripe with so much insight into the motivations and struggles (both individually and collectively) of the two lead characters that the momentum continues to build even during the slower portions.
 The conversations are packed with raw energy and touch on topics that are, unfortunately, still all too relevant today.
 Many of the exchanges contain an engrossing beauty that opens a window to both Fred Hampton’s drive and intellect.
 There is not one scene devoid of the potent commentary within the soul of Judas and the Black Messiah.

 Capturing the Environment

 King masterfully brings the late ‘60s Chicago atmosphere to life through smoke-filled pool halls, dilapidated warehouses, crowded auditoriums, and squalid residential buildings.
 The setting evokes a strong sense of immersion and makes the lasting impression of the movie that much more effective.
 Composers Craig Harris and Mark Isham are also owed much praise in this department as their music seamlessly fits the rising tension in the plotline, thereby heightening audience engagement.